You Only Brew Coffee With An AeroPress? 6 AeroPress Uses You Never Knew About

 #2 - Cold Brew Coffee

-If you’re a fan of cold coffee concentrate, you’re in luck because the AeroPress can be used to make some delicious cold brew.
+If you’re a fan of cold brew coffee concentrate, you’re in luck because the AeroPress can be used to make some delicious cold brew.
 Making cold concentrate with this coffee maker is just as simple as making a normal hot coffee.
 The only difference is a (greatly) extended brew time.

 All you need to make cold brew is coarsely ground coffee, a steeping vessel, and a strainer.
 The only thing the AeroPress adds is pressure, which won’t change your brew all that much.

 To make AeroPress cold brew:

 Pour in 40 g of coarsely ground coffee.

 Fill the AeroPress the rest of the way with room-temperature water.

 Let it sit for 12 hours.

 Here’s another video walkthrough: